kierajcullen/programmingquiz/README.md

 # Programming Quiz

-This dynamic application features HTML, CSS and Javascript .....
+This programming quiz features HTML, CSS and Javascript. (add more to this description)

 # GitHub Repository